 The Identity Project: Renaming Our Schools

-Many ACPS schools were named during a time in our city and in our country when vastly different attitudes and beliefs guided our decisions.
-In 2020, a spotlight has shone on the many inequities in today's society and a new determination to right the wrongs of history has swept the nation.
+Many ACPS schools were named during a time in our city and our country when vastly different attitudes and beliefs guided our decisions.
+In 2020, a spotlight has shone on the many inequities in today's society, and a new determination to right the wrongs of history has swept the nation.
 To that end, the School Board answered a call to look again at the morality of naming our city's only high school after Thomas Chambliss Williams, a staunch segregationist whose views could not have been more inconsistent with the vibrant, diverse and inclusive place we know today.
 As that process began, questions were raised about the name of Matthew Maury Elementary School.
 Was it right to immortalize a commander of the Confederate Navy even though he was also a celebrated oceanographer and astronomer?
-And so began The Identity Project, a wide-reaching community conversation that allowed for all voices to be heard as we look toward a more equitable future in Alexandria.
+And so began The Identity Project, a wide-reaching community conversation that allows all voices to be heard as we look toward a more equitable future in Alexandria.

 Today, ACPS proudly embraces students from more than 145 countries speaking 132 different languages.
 Changing a school name is a symbolic step.
 However, the ultimate goal puts racial equity at the heart of every decision that is made, as seen in our division's 2025 Strategic Plan: Equity for All.
 School Board Student Representative Lorraine Johnson said, "We hope that this will be the start of further discussions around how we can change our systems from within."
 Cost estimates to implement the name change at T.C.
 Williams total about $325,000, while cost estimates for Matthew Maury are just over $5,000.